crashmatt/ros_raspberry_pi_zero/README.md

 # Introduction
 The Raspberry Pi Zero is a small, affordable, and powerfull single board computer.
-With ROS Kinetic, we can use this as a convenient I/O expander and remote camera, integrated with the rest of our robot via the Rasbperry Pi Zero USB Network Gadget.
+With ROS NOETIC, we can use this as a convenient I/O expander and remote camera, integrated with the rest of our robot via the Rasbperry Pi Zero USB Network Gadget.
 The Raspberry Pi camera is hardware accelerated, enabling efficient VGA video streaming with the ROS Camera interfaces.

-The following steps will enable the compilation and installation of ROS Kinetic on a Raspberry Pi Zero, running Raspian Jessie Lite.
+The following steps will enable the compilation and installation of ROS NOETIC on a Raspberry Pi Zero, running Raspian Jessie Lite.

 Many thanks for the helpful documentation sets and Wiki instructions referenced below.
 They provided several missing steps and gaps I was missing.